What is Endpoint analytics?

 - Pro, Pro Education, Enterprise, or Education.
 Home and long-term servicing channel (LTSC) aren't supported.

-- Windows devices must be Azure AD joined or hybrid Azure AD joined.
-Workplace joined or Azure AD registered devices aren't supported.
+- Windows devices must be Microsoft Entra joined or Microsoft Entra hybrid joined.
+Workplace joined or Microsoft Entra registered devices aren't supported.

 - Network connectivity from devices to the Microsoft public cloud.
 For more information, see endpoints.